Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 	2. Select CodeCommit as a code repository
 ![Select CodeCommit](./images/module-08/02.png)

-	3. Choose your key pair
+	3. Choose your key pair (if you don't have a key pair for default region, create it in EC2)
 	4. Choose Cloud9 to edit your code
 ![Select CodeCommit](./images/module-08/03.png)